KenKundert/inform/doc/user.rst

    )

 Displays and logs an error message.
 A header with the label *error* is added to the message.
-The the header is colored red when writing to the console.
+The header is colored red when writing to the console.

 .. code-block:: python